 After making any changes in thyroid replacement dose, one should wait about six weeks before rechecking labs and the blood should be drawn ½ way between doses, i.e. 12 hours post-dose.

 Finally, it is always important to keep in mind that even though thyroid hormone has far-reaching effects, not all symptoms including fatigue and weight gain, are due to low thyroid hormone function.
 There are many reasons people are tired and cannot lose weight and a thorough evaluation is always a good idea.

 For additional information on thyroid conditions, click here.

-If you feel like you may have a thyroid imbalance, schedule your free 15-minute consult with a Forum Health Advisor here.
+If you feel like you may have a thyroid imbalance, contact us to schedule your 15 minute health advisor call.